-Aviation Utilities
+Aviation Calculators

-To help you with flight planning, this unit has four aviation utilities built into it that let you calculate density altitude, true airspeed, wind speed and direction, plus vertical navigation.
+To help you with flight planning, this unit has three aviation utilities built into it that let you calculate density altitude, true airspeed, wind speed and direction, plus vertical navigation.

-AirMap also includes a set of five general-purpose utilities.
+AirMap also includes another set of general-purpose utilities.
 These are discussed in Sec.
 4, Utilities.